egelloC · Crack the College Code

 This Is The Last Time You'll Ever Wonder What A "Good College Essay" Actually Looks Like

 I'm going to show you the exact essays that got students into UC Berkeley, UCLA, Stanford, MIT, Cornell, Yale, Princeton, Caltech, USC, CMU, and more.
 Every one of them written by a real student we coached.
-Every one tagged with the school they got into, the major they applied for, and the profile of the kid who wrote it.
+Every one tagged with the school it got into, the essay type, and the topic — so you know exactly what context to read it in.

 So you'll never have to wonder: